Mexborough and Swinton Times November 22.

 Patrick Keeting said he was the deceased man’s filler.
 The accident happened on the 1st November, at about eight o’clock in the evening.
 They both went to work at two o’clock that afternoon.
 They were unloading a tram of timber on the “sheets” in number, 4 stall, Main Level.

-There was about 12 props in the tram, and they had got four or five out when a “bumper” came, and the “bag” fell.
-It not the “socker” out.
+There was about 12 props in the tram, and they had got four or five out when a “bump” came, and the “bags” fell.
+It knocked the “socker” out.
 Deceased was bending down to reach a prop out of the tram when the fall occurred and buried him.
 About a couple of tons fell.
 They got him out in about 10 min.
 He was taken to the hospital in the ambulance.

 Fred Weston, a deputy, said he was in charge of the district on the day the accident happened.
 He went to work at two o’clock on the date in question.
 He did not see the place before the accident happened.
 He should have been there a few minutes past eight o’clock, within a quarter of an hour of the fall.
 He was about 50 yards away from the scene of the accident, but he did not hear the fall; when he reached the place they had got him out.
 He was sensible and said something about the affair to him.
 He said a bump came and knocked the ” cocker” sprag out.
 He knew no more.

-That was witnesses opinion about the accident happened.
+That was witnesses opinion of how the accident happened.
 The bump came from the top rock from a slip; witness did not know of the slip before.
 He had examined the place the day before, but it then sounded all right.
 Deceased was a very careful man.

 The coroner remarked that in many cases the slip could not be foreseen.